rmoon64/CISB62_Final/README.md

 ## Next, I cleaned the data and defined the parameters and placeholders.

-## Lastly, I got the scores and recommendations for Chris.
+## Finally, I got the scores and recommendations for Chris.